CodePath-Group-12-App/Clic/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* [ ] User sees an app icon on the home screen and can see a styled launch screen
+* [ ] Users can run applications on their own device
+* [ ] Users are able to view an organized login page
-* [ ] User should be able to post planned/on giong activites
+* [ ] User should be able to post planned/ongoing activites
 * [ ] User should be able to say they are interested and recieve updates from the activity
 * [ ] User should be able to post pictures from the evenr
 * [ ] User can upvote other peoples posts